MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 You are welcome to check in early if you have a viable reason and have made prior arrangements with our staff to do so.
 However, if you want to arrive early to campus simply because it works better for your schedule that will not be allowed.
 If you need to arrive to campus early due to a prior engagement with a University Sponsored event, please make the request via your MyUHDS.

-If you are arriving prior/ after the 25th, you will be checking in at your respective service center.
+If you are arriving any day other than September 21, 24 or 25, you will be checking in at your respective service center.
 Please use the list below as a point of reference.

 Students arriving between 5-7pm on move-in day must check-in at their service center.
 If it is after 7 pm, the resident will need to check in with the on-duty Resident Assistant (RA) in their assigned building.
 The RA on-duty can be reached by calling the posted cell phone number on the hall doors.
 We encourage students to arrive during the day whenever possible however after 7pm you will only be keyed into your room.
 The next morning, residents must formally check in at their respective service center in order to receive their permanent room key.

 All OSU residence halls and cooperative houses will remain open during all breaks.
 Break housing included in all UHDS room and board rates.
-There is no dining plan option for break periods.
+There is no dining plan option for break periods, but limited dining options are available on campus at those times.
 Students scheduled to stay over breaks are encouraged to add to their Orange Rewards account, if they would like to eat on campus during the break or continue to use their term meal plan if money is still on it.
 The next term’s meal plan dollars will not be available for use until the end of the break.
 We do need students to sign up for break so that our Residential Education and Public Safety staff are aware of who will be in the building and we will be able to best serve students over the break with the appropriate custodial levels in the bathrooms.
 To sign up simply go to your MyUHDS and select “Break Housing”.
 All residents can leave their belongings in their rooms during break periods, as long as their UHDS Contract is current.

 Blenders, electrical can openers, fans, televisions (not wall mounted), lamps (incandescent inly, no more than 60 watts) are allowed in your residence hall room.
 Microwaves are only allowed in the room if the appliance is part of the MicroFridge® set (a specific brand available from any online retailers for sale and for rent) and uses “one plug” technology, and is not kept in confined areas (i.e. closets) and is UL Listed.